SenseNet/sncom-resources/_docs/azureblob-provider.md

 For a first step, check the components.
 The following files must be copied from your Enterprise Azure Blob package into \[yourwebsite\]\\bin and \[yourwebsite\]\\tools:

+-   Microsoft.Azure.KeyVault.Core.dll
+-   Microsoft.Data.Edm.dll
+-   Microsoft.Data.OData.dll
+-   Microsoft.Data.Services.Client.dll
 -   Microsoft.WindowsAzure.Storage.dll
--   Microsoft.Data.Services.Client.dll
--   Microsoft.Data.OData.dll
--   Microsoft.Data.Edm.dll
--   Microsoft.Azure.KeyVault.Core.dll
 -   SenseNet.AzureBlobStorage.dll
+-   System.Spatial.dll

 > It is important that you keep all the configurations in sync for the different components in sensenet ECM - otherwise you won't be able to save or read binaries correctly.